Asphalt Paving, Driveway Maintenance

 Patching cracks begins just like any other crack repair.
 Stucco, concrete, grout, mortar – the first step is always the same.
 Clean out the crack.
 Brush away loose dirt and debris, all the while making sure that the area to be patched is solid and stable.
 All loose surface material must be removed.
 Weeds are a special cleaning problem and should be completely removed.
 A trowel, shovel, knife or wire brush are all handy for this purpose.
 The most effective weed removal procedure is to spray the unwelcome sprouts a week or so before the repair is to be made.
 This will kill the roots and reduce the chance of their return.
 This also makes removal much easier.
 Finally, use a shop vacuum or a leaf blower to remove every last bit of dust and debris.
 For a premium cleaning job, use a pressure washer.
 Don’t be surprised if areas loosened by dripping petroleum products begin to splatter under the force of the pressure washer.
 Removing the contaminated material and patching it will add life to the entire surface.
 With everything neatly cleaned, the repair can be made.

 Wider cracks and potholes can be easily repaired with ready-mix asphalt which is available in 60-pound bags.
 Use caution here.
-The best result is achieved when the blacktop patch is tightly compacted.
+The best result is achieved when the pavers installation is tightly compacted.
 First, fill about one-third of the depth of the hole with the asphalt mix and tamp it in place.
 You can make a tamping device by nailing a small piece of plywood onto the end of a piece of 2×2 lumber or a pole.
 You also can rent one made of steel or rent a gas-powered tamp known as a “sheep’s foot.”
 With the first layer firmly compressed, follow with another one-third, and tamp some more.
 Finally, mound the last layer higher than the surface – making sure that there is no patch material on the adjacent asphalt – and begin tamping it.
 For superior results, lay a board over the patch and drive your car over it.
 Wait for about three months before coating with a protective sealer.

 Smaller cracks can be repaired with a liquid sealant.
 Clean and vacuum the area and pour the asphalt filler onto the cracks.
 This will leave a dark glossy strip that will look shiny and different than the surrounding paved surface.
 To dull the shine and blend the liquid in, sprinkle sand over the filler and brush it in with a broom.